ramnreddy15/Website/README.md

 ```
 "start": "serve -s build/"
 ```
-in the scripts section of package.json
+This is in the scripts section of package.json

 ## Available Scripts